ammar-tanwar/bloglearnbay/posts/introduction-to-simple-linear-regression-in-machine-learning.md

 Step#1: Visualise the inter-connections between the identified factors through graphical outcomes.
 The standard type of graph used in SLR is a scatter plot.

-Step#2: Utilise the[OLS](https://en.wikipedia.org/wiki/Ordinary_least_squares#:~:text=In%20statistics%2C%20ordinary%20least%20squares,in%20a%20linear%20regression%20model.) technique to calculate the regression parameters and defining the proper execution of the relationship between the variables.
+Step#2: Utilise the <a href="https://en.wikipedia.org/wiki/Ordinary_least_squares#:~:text=In%20statistics%2C%20ordinary%20least%20squares,in%20a%20linear%20regression%20model." target="_blank" rel="nofollow">OLS</a> technique to calculate the regression parameters and defining the proper execution of the relationship between the variables.

 Step#3:Calculate error that is standard of regression estimation.